Birding, also known as bird-watching, is a fun activity for kids and adults of all ages.

 Spend time observing it in its natural habitat, look it up in your birding books and field guides, head to the library searching for information, and do a google search for fun ways to learn more.
 “When we follow our children’s interests, they are much more interested in learning.”

-Hatching chicks and tending a small flock of chickens is a great educational birding activity for homeschoolers.
-As a toddler, our daughter was extremely fond of her fowl friends.
-She loved tending to and playing with the ten hens we had free-ranging in our backyard.
-Collecting eggs and giving them food and water became jobs she thoroughly enjoyed.
-She was even known to herd them toward the vegetation they liked and found bugs for them to eat.
+Collecting eggs and giving them food and water are jobs she thoroughly enjoys.
+She is even known to herd them toward the vegetation they like and find bugs for them to eat.
 Just look at how happy she is with the chicken in the picture below.

 Educational Birding Resources for Children